OpenLI-NZ/openli/doc/MediatorDoc.md

 See TLSDoc.md for more details on the SSL certificate files required by OpenLI, as these will be the same certificates that you will/would use to encrypt other inter-component messages in an OpenLI deployment.

+As of version 1.1.0, the OpenLI mediator will also use a local RabbitMQ server instance to move intercept records between threads and ensure that the records are safely buffered on disk whenever a handover is unavailable.
+No additional configuration is required for RabbitMQ to be used in this way, but you will need to ensure that a RabbitMQ service is running on your mediator host before starting the mediator.

+Installing the OpenLI mediator via one of our software packages should install and configure a RabbitMQ server for the mediator automatically.

 ### Configuration Syntax
 All of the mediator config options are standard YAML key-value pairs, where